When a lash client develops some irritation around her eyes, many lash technicians immediately conclude: It must be the glue!

 Here you find the best lash extension adhesives from BL Lashes

-Use fresh disinfectant like Barbicde on the cleaned tools.
+- Use fresh disinfectant like Barbicide on the cleansed tools.
 Remember to follow the instructions on the disinfectant properly.

 Taking the time out to clean your workstation and tools is an integral part of your day to day duties.
 We suggest that you allow a 10 to 15 minutes space in between each lash service for cleaning and disinfecting routines.